eastgenomics/eggd_dias_batch/readme.md

 The app takes as a minimum input a path to Dias single output, an assay config, and at least one of the above listed running modes.
 The default behaviour is to pass an assay string specified to run for (with `-iassay`), which will search DNAnexus for the highest version config file in `-iassay_config_dir`  (default: `001_Reference:/dynamic_files/dias_batch_configs/`)  and use this for analysis.
 Alternatively, an assay config file may be specified to use instead with `-iassay_config_file`.
 If running a reports workflow a manifest file must also be specified.

+Before any jobs are launched, a check of the archival state of all required files is first made.
+This will use the file pattern mappings either defined in `utils.defaults` or from the assay config file (if specified) to search for the per sample and per run files required, any will raise an error on any archived files if `unarchive=True` is not set.

 The general behaviour of each mode is as follows:

 ### CNV calling